-Optimizing the Fresh Water Flush Duration
+Adjusting Fresh Water Flush Duration

-Three minutes is usually the right flush duration to ensure that sea water is thoroughly flushed out of the water maker using the least amount of fresh water.
-However, due to different lengths of hose runs, different rates of flow, and different pressures in shipboard fresh water systems, the flush duration can be optimized for your boat: Your system may require more than three minutes to adequately flush the system, or you might need less time, allowing you to save more fresh water.
-Optimize the time
+The Cape Horn Freshwater Flush Duration is set to a factory default of 3 minutes, which is usually the right amount of time to ensure that sea water is thoroughly flushed out of the watermaker using the least amount of fresh water.
+However, due to different lengths of hose runs, different rates of flow, and different pressures in shipboard fresh water systems, the flush duration can be optimized for your boat.